achgls/music-genre-classification/README.md

 that all other parameters remain stable.
-When a seed is given as argument to the script, the model is prevented to use any non-deterministic operations, and the seed is set as the pseudo-random number generator for the initialization of models weights as well as data sampling.
+When a seed is given as argument to the script, the model is prevented to use any non-deterministic operations, and the seed is set as the pseudo-random number generator for the initialization of models weights, data sampling, as well as random online data augmentation if present.
 You might get a `RuntimeError` from NVIDIA backend when trying to run reproducible experiments, in that case you will have to set an environment variable as so:
 ```console